 You might recognize Warmboard by its color…green.
 Some like to say, “Warmboard was green before green was the trend.”
 However, its green color is not the only green and sustainable part of Warmboard.
 Warmboard radiant panels have multiple sustainable facets.
 For example, Warmboard’s unique patented design and utility make its panels the most energy efficient in the marketplace, allowing a Warmboard radiant system to comfortably warm any home at the lowest water temperatures.

-Warmboard Radiant Subfloor is designed to allow the radiant system to operate at the lowest water temperatures.
+Warmboard panels are designed to allow the radiant system to operate at the lowest water temperatures.
 These lower water temperatures translate to lower energy consumption of natural gas, propane, or electricity.
 Moreover, the low water temperatures easily interface with solar thermal and geothermal technologies.
 Click here to read more...

 Warmboard also has the ability to zone a home to the needs and preferences of the homeowner.
 When a Warmboard radiant heat system is designed into the home, Warmboard’s CAD department designs the system zones so that if a homeowner is only in his/her room at night that is the only time that area receives heat.
 This makes the system extremely efficient and allows less energy to be used.
 Thermostats are located in each zone and can be controlled accordingly.
 To see an example of zoning click here.

 As a radiant heating system, Warmboard provides clean indoor air quality.
 The heat is radiated from the floor so there are no allergens or dust particles blowing around the room as there are with forced air systems.
 Improved indoor air quality could reduce allergies, medical bills, and more as the heat is radiated and not blown around.